Online courses are easy to do and can be done anywhere, anytime and on any computer, laptop, tablet or smartphone.

-- Once the booking and payment is received, an online account is created by a member of our team.
+- Once the booking and payment is received, an online account is created by a member of our team within the hour.
 Please note, this happens within office hours (8AM-4.30PM Monday-Friday).

 - A member of our team will email you to confirm the enrolment and provide instructions on how to access the course.
 You will also receive a separate email with a link address to take you to the course site.

 - You are then able to complete your training at a time and pace which suits you.
-Certificates are not generated automatically upon successful completion of the course, a member of our team monitors completions each morning, creates the certificates and then sends them via email.
+Certificates are not generated automatically upon successful completion of the course, a member of our team monitors completions each morning, creates the certificates and then sends them via email the next working day.
 Please note, this only happens during office hours.

 After delegates have completed their training, they will be directed to a short test.
 The test can be repeated as many times as needed and in house certificates are issued upon successful completion of both elements.